 —Anna Davey, Wisconsin DOT

-Walt Bleser, PE, is founder and president of Unabridged Structures and has over 20 years in the North American railway vertical working with every Class I railroad, major commuter railroad and several transit agencies.
+Walt Bleser, PE, is currently the President and CEO of American Rail Engineers Corporation (ARE).
+Walt has over 20 years in the North American railway vertical working with every Class I railroad, major commuter railroad and several transit agencies.
 He previously was president of SENSR Monitoring Technologies, LLC.
-Prior to SENSR, he served as the director of Railway Asset Management for GREX (Georgetown Rail Equipment) and was a movable bridge manager for a nationally renowned design firm.
+Prior to SENSR, spent a decade working for HNTB Corporation doing everything from design to construction of railway bridges, and was the founder of HNTB’s “RailAdvise” railway asset management software.
 He was named a Progressive Railroading Rising Stars Top 20 under 40 in 2013 and again an honorable mention by Railway Age for top 20 under 40 in 2019.
 Walt is an active participant in AREMA, serving as the vice chairman of Committee 7 and as a subcommittee chairman of Committee 10, aiding in the production of the organization’s Bridge Management Best Practices.